 As part of our tips and tricks series, we will walk you through how to schedule an automatic backup using NovaBACKUP.
 You will learn how to set up full and Incremental backup jobs to run automatically on a set schedule.
 This tutorial will not use Wizards, although they are available for you if you want to quickly set up an automatic backup.
+Wizards will be featured in a future post on how to back up your PC.
 Click on any screenshot below to view in full size.

-When you first launch NovaBACKUP, click “Go to the application home page.”
+When you first launch NovaBACKUP, click “Go to the application home page” rather than choosing the Wizard option.
 From here, you will use the tabs along the top of the application to walk through these steps.

 Step 1 – Select what to backup.
 Go to the Backup tab, select the individual files that you want to backup.
 In this example, I’m backing up My Documents.
 Click the Estimate button highlighted in yellow to determine the file size and the number of files in the folder, so you can ensure that the device you are backing up to has ample space.